HelpBot Assistant

 import 'zone.js';

-You can refer to our Angular Dashboard Layout feature tour page for its groundbreaking feature representations.
-You can also explore our Angular Dashboard Layout example to knows how to present and manipulate data.
+Refer to the Angular Dashboard Layout feature tour page for its groundbreaking feature representations.
+Also explore our Angular Dashboard Layout example to learn how to present and manipulate data.